paulsinclair51/briteTest/README.md

                   "      individual modules (.c files).\n"
-                  "Note: Parameters can be set to run tests in parallel, isolate\n" "      a test to a separate thread or process, etc.\n" "Note: The expression for LT_ASSERT can reference functions to\n" "      provide a more complex test.
+                  "Note: Parameters can be set to run tests in parallel, isolate\n" "      a test to a separate thread or process, etc.\n" "Note: The expression for LT_TEST can reference functions to\n" "      provide a more complex test.
 A non-zero result indicates\n" "      pass and a zero result indicates fail.
 If a fault occurs\n" "      executing the expression, it is detected and counted in\n"